home-assistant/developers.home-assistant/docs/dev_101_services.md

 The name and description of the service actions are set in our [translations](/docs/internationalization/core#services) and not in the service action description.
 Each service action and service action field must have a matching translation defined.
 :::

+### Grouping of service action fields

+As shown in the example above, input fields can be visually grouped in sections.
+Grouping input fields by sections influence only how the inputs are displayed to the user and not how service action data is structured.
+In the example above, service action data would be `{"speed_pct": 50}`, not `{"advanced_fields": {"speed_pct": 50}}`.

 ### Filtering service action fields

 In some cases, entities from a action's domain may not support all service action fields.